techniqs/hyperledger-sawtooth-reason-logistics/processor/Notes.md

+ehm
+right now trying to decode buffer payload.. works perfect for the xo example, problem is though for the education example not now im kinda worried that i need to use protobufjs but probably i dont need to use it since i can just use normal buffer right?

+tomorrow with tan i will run the python project locally and then lets see what it logs there :)

 i need probably for the client the payload functions again to encode i could do some kind of npm library

 !!after tp is done -> create rest api with nodejs/express